-- 1. Contribute to achieving an average annual district housing target of 550 650 houses per year; - 2.
-70% of all new housing development will be located in the urban area of Carlisle, and 30% in the rural area; - 3.
-Provide a mix of dwelling types, sizes and tenures which help meet identified local housing need and contribute to the development of mixed and sustainable communities: - 4.
-Provide specialist housing for vulnerable people including for the ageing population such as extra-care accommodation in sustainable locations, taking account of the need to provide for a variety of care needs and flexibility to accommodate differing requirements of ageing care; - 5.
+- 1. Contribute to achieving an average annual district housing target of 550 650 665 houses per year; - 2.
+Seek to achieve 70% of all new housing development will be located in the urban area of Carlisle, and 30% in the rural area; - Provide a mix of dwelling types, sizes and tenures which help meet identified local housing need and contribute to the development of mixed and sustainable communities; - 4.
+Provide specialist housing for vulnerable people including for the ageing population such as extra-care accommodation in sustainable locations, taking account of the need to provide for a variety of care needs and flexibility to accommodate differing requirements of ageing care; (moved to Policy 30) - 5.
 Contribute to the development of brownfield sites which are in sustainable locations;